Raihan93-coder/HTB-writeups/dog/Writeup.md

 # 🐶Dog

 ## 🧠Summary
-> The vulnarablity found is LFI (local file inclusion).
+> The vulnerablity found is LFI (local file inclusion).
 > A content managment system called as CMS backdrop is used.
 > After accessing the system, I found a web-based program that runs without root privileges but still gives root access.